-This seminar will take students from the basic Wald estimator up to powerful recent developments, including non-parametric tests of the exclusion assumption.
-Students will get extensive hands-on experience by analyzing real world examples across the social sciences.
-We will carefully dissect key technical and substantive assumptions to empower students to recognize, understand, and empirically test these assumptions in practice.
+This seminar will take you from the basic Wald estimator up to powerful recent developments, including non-parametric tests of the exclusion assumption.
+You will get extensive hands-on experience by analyzing real world examples across the social sciences.
+We will carefully dissect key technical and substantive assumptions to empower you to recognize, understand, and empirically test these assumptions in practice.

 This seminar puts a premium on a practical understanding.
 We will capitalize on three complementary perspectives: modern potential-outcomes notation, visually intuitive directed acyclic graphs (DAGs), and the traditional algebraic approach.
-This will enable students to recognize IVs in their own studies, understand assumptions thoroughly, and read the specialist literatures in different fields.
+This will enable you to recognize IVs in your own studies, understand assumptions thoroughly, and read the specialist literatures in different fields.

 Topics include single instruments, multiple instruments, weak instruments, first-stage diagnostics, over-identification tests, exclusion tests, two-stage least squares (2SLS), natural experiments, encouragement trials, Mendelian randomization, continuous and categorical outcomes, compliance classes, local average treatment effects (LATE), and Balke-Pearl bounds.

 We will use the latest commands in Stata and learn theoretical and practical insights that transfer across software packages.

-This course is a hands-on course with approximately 2 hours of instructor-led software demonstrations and approximately 2 hours of guided exercises.
-You should bring a laptop with a recent version of Stata installed (release 13 or later).
+This is a hands-on course with instructor-led software demonstrations and guided exercises.
+You should use a computer with a recent version of Stata installed (release 13 or later).

 WHO SHOULD Register?

 If you want to understand how and when you use instrumental variables analysis in practice, this course is for you.
 The material is equally applicable to experimental and non-experimental data.
-Participants should have a good working knowledge of multiple regression and basic knowledge of Stata (point-and-click graphical user interface or basic command line operation).
+You should have a good working knowledge of multiple regression and basic knowledge of Stata (point-and-click graphical user interface or basic command line operation).

 This course is appropriate for researchers (in industry or at universities, faculty, doctoral students, and advanced masters students) with a solid applied background in multiple regression analysis.
 This course does not require calculus.
-Students will be given fully executable do-files, so no prior programming experience is necessary.
+You will be given fully executable do-files, so no prior programming experience is necessary.